ShiResearchGroup/shiresearchgroup.github.io/_pages/repositories.md

 ---
 layout: page
-permalink: /repositories/
+permalink: /software/
-title: repositories
+title: Software
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: This page is listing software and code from our group.
 nav: true
 nav_order: 3
 ---